Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 x=16003,n           ; where 0 > n <= 100
 ```

-#### `16004` Pick A Random Script
+#### `16004` Pick a Random Script

-- When executed this action picks a random Script Type and replaces the current script by the new picked.
+- When executed this action picks a random Script Type and replaces the current script by the new picked one.
 The second parameter is a 0-based index from the new section `AIScriptsList` explained below.

 In `aimd.ini`:
 ```ini